lisa-lumos/Tableau/README.md

 - You can add smooth animations (to avoid sudden jumps) to highlight changing patterns.
 Two options: Simultaneous (default, faster), or Sequential (Slower).
 Can be configured for entire workbooks or to individual sheets.

 ### Navigate between dashboards
+We can have a Summary dashboard for the organization, which often generates questions that require more detailed information, we then can switch to the Details dashboard to answer them.

+We can add a dashboard filter action to the workbook, and use it to create a navigation link from the Summary dashboard to the Details dashboard, that also applies the filter from the former to the latter.
+We can also add a navigation button on the Details dashboard that goes back to the Summary dashboard.

+### Containers
+Two main types of layout container are Horizontal and Vertical.
+A horizontal container keeps your objects arranged horizontally next to each other, whereas a vertical container keeps your objects stacked vertically on top of one another.

+A container is either Tiled or Floating.
+Tiled items don't overlap.

+Layout containers can give dashboard viewers the ability to show or hide the container with the click of a button.

+By collecting filters and parameters in a container that has a Show/Hide button, you can enhance dashboard functionality without the filters taking up limited dashboard space.

+What if you want to add supplementary instructions to a dashboard to enhance usability, but there isn’t enough room?
+Solution: Add instructions as a transparent overlay so viewers can toggle on or off as needed.

+As a best practice, customize the Show/Hide button to best suit how you want the dashboard user to interact with the container.
+There are two options to choose from: a custom Text Button or a custom Image Button.

 ## 🏷 Create stories